 In 2014, Rhea addressed the local National Alliance for the Mentally Ill (NAMI) on the topic of young adults in recovery and co-authored an article for Addiction Professional on-line publication on the same topic.
 In 2010 Rhea was awarded the Bank of America local hero award for her service to the community.

 Rhea is partially retired and enjoys swimming, golfing, billiards, yoga, meditation.
 Rhea and Barry have recently adopted Bruno, who is the cutest little dog you have ever seen.
-All three of them enjoy walks together and doggy dates with other feline friends from the neighborhood.
+All three of them enjoy walks together and doggy dates with his puppy posse from the neighborhood.

 Andrew is a person in long term recovery and is a former resident of Nick’s Place.
 He is a Certified Peer Recovery Specialist (CPRS) and a Registered Peer Supervisor.
 He began with Nick’s Place as the Program Coordinator in 2014, advanced to Program Director, and in 2019, he took on the role of Executive Director.
 He has assumed all day-to-day organizational administrative responsibilities including staff management and financial responsibility.
 He brings strong administrative skills from his previous position at The Overhead Door Company.
 Andrew is married with two children and loves playing Disc Golf.